Why Brain Balance is our future

 What Is Brain Balance?

-Brain balance is the idea that memory loss occurs when the damage outweighs the brain’s ability to compensate.
+Brain balance is the idea that symptoms of memory loss show up when the damage from dementia proteins in the brain overcomes the brain’s strength.
 This balance - also called cognitive reserve - is influenced by everything from sleep, nutrition, and exercise, to hearing, social connection, and emotional wellbeing.

 The exciting part is that the scales aren’t fixed.
 With the right interventions, we can tip them back.
 Sometimes, memory symptoms can be delayed or even reversed.